 Quick Reference Guide for Briquette Positioning

-Below is a reference guide to use when baking, roasting, stewing and simmering and finally frying and boiling over briquettes or firewood.
+Below is a reference guide for baking, roasting, stewing, simmering, and finally frying and boiling over briquettes or firewood.

 More heat from the top so the bottom doesn’t burn